What to see: Burgos - León

 Contemplate the ruins of the Castle.

-In Frómista, the Church of San Martín, which is considered one of the jewels of Spanish Romanesque.
+In Frómista the Church of San Martín, which is considered one of the jewels of Spanish Romanesque.

 In Calzadilla de la Cueza we can find the parish church of San Martín, with altarpiece of the s.
 XVI.

-Ledigos highlights its parish church of Santiago.
+In Ledigos it emphasizes its parochial temple of Santiago.

 In Terradillos de los Templarios we can contemplate the Church of San Pedro.